The Application Process

 STAYING IN TOUCH

-The applicant who has received no invitations to interview, or who is not successful in gaining admission to medical school after interviewing, should consult with the Health Professions Advisor about the next steps.
-As a general rule, it is not advisable to reapply right away.
+Applicants who receive no invitations to interview, or who are not successful in gaining admission to medical school after interviewing, should consult with the Health Professions and Life Sciences Career Advisor about the next steps.
+It is not always advisable to reapply right away.